Michael Doheny: Entering politics

-It has been suggested by historians James Quinn and Desmond McCabe that Doheny may have been a better orator than a writer, and that he excelled more so during public meetings of the repeal movement around Tipperary and in Dublin.
+It was suggested by historians James Quinn and Desmond McCabe that Doheny may have been a better orator than a writer, and that he excelled more so during public meetings of the repeal movement around Tipperary and in Dublin.
 Viewing the large crowds who would come to attend these "monster" meetings in 1843, Doheny became to believe there was a military potential in these same people.
-Doheny would later claim that, alongside Thomas Davis and John Blake Dillon, he deliberately ran repeal meetings with military undertones in order to prepare the Irish peasantry for a future war with the British, however, historians have doubted the credibility of that claim and suggested it is a revisionist claim.
+Doheny would later claim that, alongside Thomas Davis and John Blake Dillon, he deliberately ran repeal meetings with military undertones in order to prepare the Irish peasantry for a future war with the British.
+However, historians have doubted the credibility of that claim and suggested it is a revisionist claim.

-In 1845 Doheny was asked by the Repeal Association to use his legal knowledge to investigate if Irish Members of Parliament had the legal right to withdraw from the House of Commons ("Abstentionism").
-Doheny reluctantly submitted that, in his legal opinion, that this course of action could result in legal action being taken against MPs who did so.
-This was not the answer that Daniel O'Connell wanted to hear and led to a souring of the relationship between the two.
-Tensions continued to mount between the two when O'Connell took offence to Doheny's view that University education in Ireland should be of a secular/non-denominational nature during public debates over the Maynooth College Act 1845.
-It was also in 1845 that a parliamentary seat became vacant in Tipperary.
-Doheny by now would have been a good candidate to stand for that seat, however, he was passed over for the selection by O'Connell's Repeal party.
+In 1845, Doheny was asked by the Repeal Association to use his legal knowledge to investigate if Irish Members of Parliament had the legal right to withdraw from the House of Commons ("Abstentionism").
+Doheny reluctantly submitted that, in his legal opinion, this course of action could result in legal action being taken against MPs who abstained.
+This was not what Daniel O'Connell wanted to hear, leading to a souring of the relationship between the two.
+Tensions continued to mount between the two when O'Connell took offence to Doheny's view that university education in Ireland should be of a secular/non-denominational nature during public debates over the Maynooth College Act 1845.
+Also in 1845, a parliamentary seat became vacant in Tipperary.
+Doheny would have been a good candidate to stand for that seat, however, he was passed over for the selection by O'Connell's Repeal party.

-In April 1846 William Smith O'Brien was imprisoned for a month for refusing to serve on a parliamentary committee.
+In April 1846, William Smith O'Brien was imprisoned for a month for refusing to serve on a parliamentary committee.
 The controversy resulted in a stark split amongst the emerging Young Ireland movement and O'Connell's Repealers.
-Doheny and the Younger Ireland backed O'Brien's conduct and became to voice their more radical views.
+Doheny and the Young Ireland movement backed O'Brien's conduct and became more vocal in their radical views.
 The two groups formally split in July 1846, and Doheny was one of the hardliners who resisted any attempts at reconciliation.
 Subsequently, Doheny was one of the co-founders of the Irish Confederation on 13 January 1847.